How to Stay Centered While Supporting Teen Mental Health

 Practice Unconditional Love

-Loving and accepting our kids through good times and bad has an enormous impact.
+Dealing with teenagers has its ups and downs.
+But loving and accepting our kids through good times and bad is essential.
 Multiple studies have revealed the positive effects of unconditional love, as well as the negative results when children do not receive it.
 Our early relationships play a huge part in how we form attachments, both as kids and adults.

 Children who receive unconditional love from their parents have better stress resilience, better health, and better brain development.
 A 2012 study found that children with affectionate mothers have a larger hippocampus, the part of the brain that controls memory, learning capabilities, and responses to stress.

 Furthermore, withholding love can actually have physical effects on children.
 A study at UCLA found adults who experienced a lack of affection in childhood were more stressed and had greater disease risk.
 However, researchers also found that parental warmth and affection protect children against the harmful biological impact of childhood stress.

 Additionally, researchers at McGill University in Montreal found that children who have authoritarian parents—parents who put too much focus on achievement and rarely show affection—were more likely to be obese than children whose parents often showed affection.